JPSGoncalves/xv6-riscv/README-opensbi-vision5-2.md

 U-Boot SPL 2021.10 (Feb 12 2023 - 18:15:33 +0800)
 ```

-Versus the newer version:
-This one reports the aforementioned error.
+The newer version reports the aforementioned error.

 ```
 U-Boot SPL 2021.10 (Sep 19 2024 - 15:43:53 +0800)
 ```

-I'll try to figure out what is different.
-Also, the interrupt rate is faster, so in test code I changed TIMERINTCNT to 400000 (not checked in) to reduce the interrupt rate to approximately 10x per second.

-Finally, the VF2 board has a different DDR memory map from siFive unmatched board but its kernel.bin load address (0x80400000) is still within valid space with plenty of headroom.
+The VF2 board has a different DDR memory map from siFive unmatched board but its kernel.bin load address (0x80400000) is still within valid space with plenty of headroom.
 The code really should be recompiled for something around 0x40xxxxxx where xxxxxx leaves room for SBI that loads at 0x40000000.

-I dont know why, but it took a long time to find the memory map published, it was in the JH7110 "Technical Reference Manual"
+I dont know why, but it took a long time to locate the VF2 memory map.
+It is in the JH7110 "Technical Reference Manual"

 ```
 https://doc-en.rvspace.org/JH7110/TRM/JH7110_TRM/system_memory_map.html